 J.J.
-Scheckel Genetics is owned and operated by Josh Scheckel, wife Angie, and their 7 kids.
+Scheckel Angus is owned and operated by Josh Scheckel, wife Angie, and their 7 kids.
 Josh has been involved in the commercial cattle, horse, and ag business since birth, having worked on the family farm of several thousand acres in Bellevue, Iowa while growing up.

 The Scheckel family also owned and operated United Livestock Auction for over 20 years.
 Working at the sale barn really opened up Josh’s eyes to the huge difference in quality of cattle, and the market prices they brought, while coming through the door every week from different owners.
 This experience cemented the foundation of belief we still hold true today- good cattle, good bulls, and good genetics don’t cost, they pay.